madhu221b/uva-dl2-team11/blogpost.md

 We also investigated other ways to quantify graph topology, drawing on recent theoretical work relating over-squashing to spectral graph theory.
 (REF) showed that a value called the 'Cheeger constant' characterised how serious the worst bottleneck induced by a graph topology is - although infeasible to compute in practice, it can be approximated by the eigenvalues of the graph Laplacian.
 __TODO__ - a bit more detail here if we have space - would be nice to put the definitions in.

+More formally, the Cheeger constant of a graph G is defined as:

 TODO I think we may need to do an extra experiment here.
 The issue is that we don't control for the fact that the transformer gets to see additional information that the GCN doesn't.
 I think what we should do is compare GCN and a 'sub-transformer', which is basically the GCN, but it replaces the graph for each node classification with a fully connected subgraph over the nodes that the GCN can see.
 Might be tricky to train?
 TODO additionally, we might also just vary the message passing capacity of a single network, since this is an other way of controlling for oversquashing.
 This is a bit easier since just vary 'dim inner' and rerun.